-When water is heated it expands, this is called thermal expansion.
-When heated from cold the volume of water can increase by as much as 3%.
-For a 180L hot water cylinder (HWC) this could be as much as 5.4 litres.
-HWCs are designed to relieve expanded hot water through an open vent pipe on the roof or by way of a relief valve and pipe to an outside wall or drain.
-There have been a number of cases where these vent/relief pipes have been blocked off by owners trying to stop the dripping.
+When water is heated it expands; this is called thermal expansion.
+When heated from cold, the volume of water can increase by as much as 3%.
+For a 180L hot water cylinder, this could be as much as 5.4 litres.
+Hot water cylinders are designed to relieve expanded hot water through an open vent pipe on the roof or by way of a relief valve and pipe to an outside wall or drain.
+There have been a number of cases where these vent or relief pipes have been blocked off by owners trying to stop the dripping.
 In some cases, where a secondary safety vacuum break was not fitted, the water cylinder has exploded with devastating consequences.
 Walls and roofs have been blown off and houses moved on their foundations.
-These days’ cold water relief valves are installed to the inlet side of the HWC to save hot water.
+These days, cold water relief valves are installed to the inlet side of the hot water cylinder to save hot water.

-To test whether the dripping relief pipe is normal expansion or a faulty valve:
+To test whether your dripping relief pipe is experiencing normal thermal expansion, or if it has a faulty valve:

-- Turn off the power supply to the tank for 5 minutes.
+- Turn off the power supply to the tank for five minutes.

-- If the dripping stops then this is normal thermal expansion.
+- If the dripping stops, this is normal thermal expansion.

-- If it continues then the valves are probably faulty.
+- If the dripping continues, the valves are probably faulty.